Dog walking in Iran: People's complaints

 Judicial authorities emphasize that numerous complaints from people on this issue have led to the announcement of a ban and upcoming actions.
-The experience of living in large cities shows that the interest of people from different social groups in keeping pets, including dogs, has increased, and of course, many of the obvious things related to this interest are not observed by them.
+The experience of living in large cities shows that the interest of people from different social groups in keeping pets, including dogs, has increased, and many of the obvious things related to this interest are not observed by them.
 Personal experiences in this area also show that people's protests against each other in this regard often lead to the discomfort of the animal owner.
-Not long ago, a picture went viral on social networks in which a girl put two pet dogs on a swing in a children's playground and took a picture of them.
-A picture with a loving text that was met with very strong reactions.
-On June 14, 2024, in a park in Mashhad, a security officer warned a person about his dog and severely beat the person in question.